9 Month Old Baby Activities to Boost Development

 6. Water Play

 Bath time activity can be a great learning experience for the baby.
 When you talk to your baby, it helps in the little one’s language development.
 Your baby playing with the bubbles can help her develop hand-eye coordination.
-Your little one having fun while squeezing the water from a sponge or splashing water is a great way to develop her social-emotional skills etc. It is a time when, apart from touch, a baby’s other senses also get activated.
+Your little one having fun while squeezing the water from a sponge or splashing water is a great way to develop her social-emotional skills, etc. It is a time when, apart from touch, a baby’s other senses also get activated.

 7. Strolling on a Stroller

 This is one of the best outdoor activities for a 9-month-old.
 Take your baby for strolls.
 It can be a stroll at the park, a stroll to the nearest supermarket to fetch groceries, or just along the road.
-Let her watch people walking by, children playing, dogs barking etc. Let her just explore the play equipment in a park.
-You can also sit on a swing or slide down a slide with your baby in the lap.
+Let her watch people walking by, children playing, dogs barking, etc. Let her just explore the play equipment in a park.
+You can also sit on a swing or slide down a slide with your baby in your lap.
 These “outside” experiences will help to stimulate her multi-sensory faculties.

 8. Sand Play